AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

   >[!IMPORTANT]
   >
-  >Once upgraded to the [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html), the **Retries** settings in Campaign are ignored.
-The **[!UICONTROL Number of retries]** (how many retries should be performed the day after the send is started) and the **[!UICONTROL Retry period]** (minimum delay between retries) are managed by the Enhanced MTA, based on how well an IP is performing both historically and currently at a given domain.
+  >The maximum number of retries to be performed and the minimum delay between retries are now managed by the Adobe Campaign Enhanced MTA, based on how well an IP is performing both historically and currently at a given domain.
+The **Retries** settings in Campaign (**[!UICONTROL Number of retries]** and **[!UICONTROL Retry period]**) will be ignored.

   <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->